MVenkatraman/workshops/SI_awk/awk_workshop.md

 1. Extract all the sequences that blasted to Eukaryota.
 Print their names, evalue and score.
 2. Count the number of hits that have a score of less that 80
 3. What is the highest score of the sequences that map to zebra finch

+_____________
+## 4. sed

+sed is a stream editor that allows you to edit files efficiently.
+Like awk it works through pattern matching.
+Personally, I don't use it much.
+But its useful for printing, substitution, and deletion.

+ #### basic sed syntax:

+**substitution**
+`sed s/pattern1/pattern2/g`
+s: substitute
+g: global (perform this on every occurance of pattern 1 in file).
+Optional

+`sed 's/commoncarp/Cyprinuscarpio/g' blast.txt | head`

+what is you want to overwrite the original file:

+`sed -i 's/commoncarp/Cyprinuscarpio/' blast.txt`
+-i is the insert flag

+**filter**
+-n the no print flag.
+Wont print lines that do not match a pattern1

+Let's print every fourth lines:

+`sed -n 'n;n;n;p' blast.txt`

+#### Exercise 8
+Replace zebrafinch with t.guttata in blast.txt.
+Save it as zebchange.txt and then print every other line.